Jason2Brownlee/QuakeBotArchive/README.md

 Quake bots represent a historical breakthrough in computer game artificial intelligence (e.g. opponents that act like human players) and are also a lot of fun to play (e.g. a multiplayer game that can be enjoyed as a single player game).

 Quake bots were mostly developed between 1996 and 2000 and were hosted on a tangle of third-party websites.
-Most of these websites have disappeared over the last 25 years, along with many bot mods themselves. **This is a terrible loss**!
+Most of these websites have disappeared over the last 25 years, along with many bots themselves. **This is a terrible loss**!

 This project seeks to (1) **locate**, (2) **archive**, and (3) **host** all versions of all Quake bots in their original distributed form.